dsc-courses/dsc106-2025-wi/syllabus.md

 will be dropped.
 There are **3 options** for fulfilling the participation expectations for a particular week:

-1. **Attend both lectures and participate in the lecture exercises.**
+1. **Attend both lectures, participate in the lecture exercises, and attend discussion.**
    Participation will be tracked using an online form given during class.

-2. **Share and critique at least 1 interesting data visualization on Ed under the [Critiques](https://edstem.org/us/courses/51219/discussion/?category=Critiques) category that hasn't already been shared during class, labs, or projects.** To receive credit, the critique needs to have at least 3 paragraphs of around 3-4 sentences each.
+2. **Share and critique at least 1 interesting data visualization on Ed under the [Critiques][Critiques] category that hasn't already been shared during class, labs, or projects.** To receive credit, the critique needs to have at least 3 paragraphs of around 3-4 sentences each.
 The three paragraphs should:

    1. Summarize the visualization and describe how it connects to a lecture concept from the current week or the previous week.
 If a dataset for the